L’impact du stress sur la fertilité

 The impact of stress on fertility

-Nowadays, it is not always easy to keep up with the pace of life imposed in our societies.
-So, it is quite normal that you sometimes feel overwhelmed, stressed and at the end of your rope.
+These days, it's not always easy to keep up with the pace of life in our societies.
+So, it's perfectly normal to sometimes feel overwhelmed, stressed, and at your wit's end.

-Don't panic, together we will look at the different mechanisms of stress, the impact it can have on your reproductive system (irregularity, late or absent periods, PMS, etc.) and identify solutions to help you reduce these harmful effects.
+Don't panic, together we will look at the different mechanisms of stress, the impact it can have on your reproductive system (irregularity, delay or absence of periods, PMS…) and identify solutions to help you reduce these harmful effects.

 First of all, what is stress?

-Stress is a natural reaction to a situation resulting from physical, mental, emotional or social stimulation.
-A reaction provoked so that our body can adapt to a situation deemed potentially dangerous by the brain… it is therefore a primary and instinctive reaction.
+Stress is a natural reaction to a situation resulting from physical, mental, emotional, or social stimulation.
+It's a reaction triggered so that our body can adapt to a situation deemed potentially dangerous by the brain… it is therefore a primary and instinctive response.

-To cope with this 'risky' situation, the body releases adrenaline and cortisol - also called stress hormones - in order to condition the body.
+To cope with this "risky" situation, the body releases adrenaline and cortisol—also known as stress hormones—in order to prepare itself.
 And yes, our primal instinct is still very much present in our genes.

-However, stress can have harmful consequences if experienced chronically and over the long term, which can lead to reproductive health problems.
+However, stress can have harmful consequences if experienced chronically and over the long term, potentially leading to reproductive health problems.

 How can stress impact my fertility?

-To better understand fertility, let's define together what infertility is (a concept sometimes confused with sterility).
-Infertility is defined as an inability to conceive after 12 months of unprotected sexual intercourse.
-In Canada, 1 in 6 couples have difficulty conceiving.
+To better understand fertility, let's define infertility (a concept sometimes confused with sterility).
+Infertility is defined as the inability to conceive after 12 months of unprotected sexual intercourse.
+In Canada, 1 in 6 couples has difficulty conceiving.
 It affects nearly 30% of men and nearly 40% of women.

-A little advice : it is strongly recommended to consult (as a couple) after 6 months of trying for a baby, to better understand the root cause of this condition.
+A little tip : it is strongly recommended to consult a doctor (together) after 6 months of trying for a baby, to better understand the root cause of this condition.
 [1] .

-The answer: Chronic stress can affect the menstrual cycle!
-The body reacts to the different activities of the hormonal system, the conductor of sex hormones that are fundamental for the proper functioning of the menstrual cycle.
+The answer: chronic stress can affect the menstrual cycle!
+The body reacts to the various activities of the hormonal system, the conductor of sex hormones which are fundamental for the proper functioning of the menstrual cycle.

-You've probably heard of the hormones LHL (luteinizing hormone) and FSH (stimulating hormone) – a star duo of the menstrual cycle, since they promote ovulation and stimulate the secretion of the sex hormones: estrogen and progesterone.
+You have probably already heard of the hormones LHL (luteinizing hormone) and FSH (stimulating hormone) – a star duo of the menstrual cycle, since they promote ovulation and stimulate the secretion of sex hormones: estrogen and progesterone.

-So, when we experience chronic stress, the high production of these two stress hormones can impact and interrupt the activity of sex hormones.
-As a result, this can cause disorders in the reproductive system:
+Thus, when experiencing chronic stress, the high production of these two stress hormones can impact and disrupt the activity of sex hormones.
+Consequently, this can cause disorders in the reproductive system.

 – A decrease in libido